OutcoderSoftware/OutcoderSoftware.github.io/Products/AirlockBrowser/UserGuides/V1/AirlockBrowserUserGuide.md

 <figure><img src='Images/ManageLicense.png'><figcaption>Figure 12.
 Manage License Screen</figcaption></figure>

-Tapping on the + button opens the Application screen, allowing you to define a new web application profile.
-(See Figure 13.)

-The Web Address edit box defaults to the URL of the current active tab.

 ## Creating a Web Application Profile
 Web application profiles (AKA applications) represent web sites.
 They allow you to define the behavior of Airlock Browser when navigating to pages within your organization.
 Each application is represented as a tile on the launchpad.
 Tapping on a tile applies the settings for that application and opens the Web Address in a new browser tab.

-To create a new web application profile, tap the plus tile on the launchpad.
+To create a new web application profile, tap the + tile on the launchpad.
+(See Figure 13.)

+The Web Address edit box defaults to the URL of the current active tab.

 To edit an existing web application profile, long press its tile in the launchpad.
 A menu appears allowing you to edit the tile or delete the tile.
 When a tile is deleted from the applications section in the launchpad, it is deleted from the device.

 The web application profile includes a *Title* field, the *Web Address* (URL), a tile color option, and several other options that we now explore.
-(See Figure 13.)

 <figure><img src='Images/WebApplication.png'><figcaption>Figure 13.
 Web Application Profile Screen</figcaption></figure>